drupal-graphql-compose/documentation/features/previews-revisions.md

 }
 ```

-> :thinking: When you click "Preview" in the Drupal admin interface, it generates a preview URL with the entities UUID, and stores your entity in a form state.
+> :thinking: When you click "Preview" in the Drupal admin interface, it generates a preview URL with the entities UUID, and stores your entity in a private form state **for that user**.
 Maybe you could use the preview URL in an iframe or as a redirect on the Drupal admin interface?

 ## Revisions